No More Mistakes —Don’t Get Your Sales Job Offer Rescinded

 They want things to work out just as much as you do.
 It’s a huge waste of time and emotionally exhausting to rescind offers.

-Review these tips and make sure your offer process goes according to plan so you’ll join your new employer and get off to a great start!
+But you can review these tips and make sure your sales job offer process goes according to plan so you’ll join your new employer and get off to a great start!